Eye For Film >> Movies >> Colette (2018) Film Review

 He convinces her, lacking his usual charm, by locking her in a room and telling her to put words to paper.
 The outcome is unforeseen.
 The Claudine stories, based on Colette's childhood, become a gigantic success.
 For Willy.
 His rampant infidelities are juxtaposed with Colette's curiosity.
 When she meets Mathilde de Moray (Denise Gough), who goes by the name Missy and wears men's clothes, a new bond is formed, one that relies less on exploitation.

-We can read Missy's thoughts in just a tilt of her head or the way she feels utterly comfortable in her suit and tie.
+We can read Missy's thoughts in just a tilt of his head or the way he feels utterly comfortable in his suit and tie.
 Dickie Beau as the famous mime Wague, who wove in and out of Colette's life, and had great importance for her career change, resurrects a forgotten form of entertainment in front of our eyes.

 Colette's parents in the countryside, Robert Pugh as her father Jules and Fiona Shaw as her mother Sido, are personalities in their own right, not just caricatures that help the plot along.
 Especially Shaw inserts great dashing into the smallest acts, such as slicing courgettes.